 It has more than 700 sqm of climbing surface and offers a variety of types of rock climbing variations from top rope to lead climbing to belaying.

-There are a few auto belay routes there, but generally it is important that you have a slight climbing experience to climb here and experience as many routes as possible.
-Remember that you need to get a belayer certified tag as well in this Thailand rock gym, but it shouldn’t take long if you come during a non peak period.
+There are a few auto belay routes there, but generally, you must have a slight climbing experience to climb here and experience as many routes as possible.
+Remember that you need to get a belayer-certified tag as well in this Thailand rock gym, but it shouldn’t take long if you come during a non-peak period.

 8 Sukhumvit 49-9 Sukhumvit Road, Bangkok, Thailand 8.33 km